 * NOTE: Greenleaf Lake State Recreation Area and Minnesota Valley State Recreation Area do not have self-service kiosks.

-Do I have to have my permit in hand before I can go to the park?
+- Do I have to have my vehicle permit before I can go to the park?

-What do I do if I need to buy a permit at the park but there's nobody in the office?
+- What do I do if I need to buy a vehicle permit at the park but there's nobody in the office?

 Not a problem!
-There are self-registration kiosks at every Minnesota state park and recreation area for exactly this purpose, so you can always buy a permit or pay for camping, even if the park office is not staffed.
+There are self-service kiosks at most Minnesota state parks and recreation areas for exactly this purpose, so you can always buy a permit even if the park office is not staffed.

-Self-registration envelopes can be used for daily or annual permits, and/or for camping.
-You can self-register using cash, check or credit card.
+Payment envelopes can be used for one-day or year-round vehicle permits.
+You can pay using cash, check or credit card.

-Follow the instructions on the self-registration form, put your cash, check, or credit card information for the correct amount in the envelope, and deposit it into the self-registration slot.
-There's a "user copy" section of the form for you to put on the dash of your vehicle as proof of compliance.
-Easy!
+Follow the instructions on the sign and envelope, put your cash, check, or credit card information for the correct amount in the envelope, and deposit it into the payment slot.
+Leave the "user copy" section of the form on the dash of your vehicle as proof of purchase.

-A Minnesota state park vehicle permit is valid for one year, from the day it is purchased through the last day of that month one year later.
+Your year-round Minnesota state park vehicle permit is valid from the day it is purchased through the last day of that same month one year later.

-There is a reduced price annual permit for multiple vehicles.
-After you buy one full-price annual vehicle permit, you may purchase as many multiple-vehicle permits as needed for additional vehicles you own.
+There is a reduced price year-round permit for multiple vehicles.
+After you buy one full-price year-round vehicle permit, you may purchase as many multiple-vehicle permits as needed for additional vehicles you own.
 (Vehicles must all be under the same ownership to qualify.)

 Regardless of when you purchase them, your multiple-vehicle permits will be punched with the same month as your first permit, so they will all expire in the same month.